haratzouvara/document_image_binarization/attention_Ushape/README.md

 https://arxiv.org/pdf/1805.08318.pdf

-The framework can be utilised in document image binary segmentation task.
+The framework can be utilised in  task.